 How can I fund my care services from Origin?

 Our Care Managers are experienced in working with clients to use optimum funding options.
 For many this is often a combination of private and social or health care funding, which may require regular assessments for compliance.

-Continuing Health Care funding can be accessed to pay for live-in care agency services or alternatively all Origin’s services can be paid for using Personal Health Budgets.
+Continuing Health Care funding can be accessed to pay for live-in care agency services or alternatively all Origin’s live-in care services can be paid for using Personal Health Budgets.